calcbench/python_api_client/README.md

 # Calcbench API Client

-A Python client for Calcbench's API.
+Calcbench is an interface to the XBRL encoded 10-(K|Q) and press releases public companies file on the SEC's Edgar system.

-Calcbench is an interface to the XBRL encoded 10-(K|Q) documents public companies file on the SEC's Edgar system.
+    >>>%pip install "calcbench-api-client[Pandas]
     >>>import calcbench as cb
     >>>cb.standardized(company_identifiers=["MSFT", "GOOG"], point_in_time=True)